QuicSDN: Transitioning from TCP to QUIC for Southbound Communication in SDNs: Motivation

 \subsection{Congestion and Flow Control}

-QUIC's congestion control mechanism provides a richer set of features compared to \gls{TCP} \cite{newQUIC10000}.
-For instance, consider the \gls{TCP} ambiguity problem, where TCP cannot determine if the ACK was for the original or re-transmitted packet.
-QUIC solves this problem by assigning a unique packet number to each packet, irrespective of being an original or re-transmitted packet.
-QUIC also reduces congestion control by using a \gls{NACK} based scheme.
-In a \gls{NACK} based scheme, instead of acknowledging every packet, a receiver notifies the sender about a specific lost packet.
-Each \gls{NACK} packet represents two numbers: the largest acknowledged packet, and the unacknowledged packets with packet number less than the largest packet number observed.
-QUIC's ACKs support 256 NACK values \cite{QUICLoss}.
+\gls{QUIC}'s congestion control mechanism provides a richer set of features compared to \gls{TCP} \cite{newQUIC10000}.
+For instance, consider the \gls{TCP} ambiguity problem, where \gls{TCP} cannot determine if the ACK was for the original or retransmitted packet. \gls{QUIC} solves this problem by assigning a unique \textit{Packet Number} to each packet, irrespective of being an original or a retransmission. \gls{QUIC} also reduces congestion control by using a \gls{NACK} scheme, where, instead of acknowledging every packet, the receiver notifies the sender about lost packets \cite{QUICLoss}.

-In \gls{TCP}, a sender can be blocked from sending data when the entire receiver buffer is consumed.
-QUIC addresses this problem via two methods: First, with connection-level flow control, an upper-limit is imposed on the entire connection for a sender's aggregated buffer on the receiver.
-Second, flow-level flow control imposes an upper-limit on the connection-level buffer size.
-QUIC uses a window update frame for advertising per-stream absolute byte offset for received, delivered, and sent packets.
+In \gls{TCP}, a sender can be blocked from sending data when the entire receiver buffer is consumed. \gls{QUIC} addresses this problem via two methods: First, with connection-level flow control, in which an upper-limit is imposed on the entire connection for a receiver's aggregated buffer.
+Second, flow-level flow control imposes an upper-limit on the flow-level buffer size on the receiver.
+To reduce or increase flow-level buffer size, \gls{QUIC} uses a window update frame for advertising per-stream absolute byte offsets for received, delivered, and sent packets.
+These per-stream absolute byte offsets dictates the amount of bytes a receiver is willing to accept on a particular stream.